khoongwk/tp/docs/UserGuide.md

 ### 4.1 Client Manager (Done by Chang Rui Feng)

-Homerce knows that managing the contacts of your clients is a must for any business.
+Homerce knows that managing the contacts of your clients is a must for your home-based beauty salon.
-Thus, this feature allows you to keep track of all the relevant information needed about your clients.
+Thus, this feature helps you to keep track of all the relevant information needed about your clients.

 #### 4.1.1.
 Client Manager Command Parameters